-Palm oil is a type of vegetable oil made from palm trees that can be found in Africa, Asia, North & South America and is grown on plantations.
+Palm oil is a type of vegetable oil made from palm trees that can be found in Africa, Asia, North & South America and are grown on plantations.
 Areas of the rainforest are destroyed to make space for these large plantations.
 The plantations can lead to animals like orangutans losing their homes as it destroys natural habitats and disrupts ecosystems in the process.
-Greenpeace report that an area the size of a football pitch is lost every 25 seconds due to deforestation with global production of Palm Oil doubling between 2000-2012.
+Greenpeace reports that an area the size of a football pitch is lost every 25 seconds due to deforestation, with global production of palm oil doubling between 2000-2012.

-Rightly so this has caused a huge wave of reaction online, with thousands vowing to boycott Palm oil and people rushing to their cupboards to expose which products use palm oil.
-But it’s near impossible to avoid Palm Oil, it’s the world's most widely consumed vegetable oil, said to be found in 50% of supermarket products from bread, cakes, ice cream, cleaning products, cosmetics and many more.
+Rightly, this has caused a huge wave of reaction online, with thousands vowing to boycott palm oil and people rushing to their cupboards to clear out all associated products.
+But it’s near impossible to avoid - it’s the world's most widely consumed vegetable oil, said to be found in 50% of supermarket products, from bread, cakes and ice cream, to cleaning products, cosmetics and many more.

 So is an outright boycott the answer?

 Companies like Lush have spoken out about why an outright boycott on palm oil is not the answer.
-What Iceland’s advert fails to highlight is that palm can be produced sustainably and banning palm oil use is not the answer.
-In reality it should never be talked about in isolation because there's a range of factors that are causing mass deforestation - therefore our reactions should cover a range of lifestyle changes not just things that are easy to swap.
+Palm can be produced sustainably, and banning it is not the answer.
+In reality, it should never be talked about in isolation, because there's a range of factors that are causing mass deforestation - therefore our reactions should cover a range of lifestyle changes not just things that are easy to swap.
 We can’t vow to swap to palm free shampoo and peanut butter when livestock is just as huge of a cause of deforestation.
-Whilst Iceland’s advert directs our blame to Palm oil, one of the main causes of deforestation is conversion of land for pasture to raise livestock, with cattle ranching reportedly being responsible for 70% of deforestation in the Amazon… something conveniently excluded from Iceland's anti-deforestation ad.
+One of the main causes of deforestation is conversion of land for pasture to raise livestock, with cattle ranching reportedly being responsible for 70% of deforestation in the Amazon… something conveniently excluded from anti-deforestation conversations.

 But all hope is not lost - the answer just isn’t boycotting palm oil.
-So before Iceland have you rushing to empty your cupboards of anything with palm oil in here’s 3 things you can do instead..
+Here are 3 things you can do instead:

-Ask Supermarkets to implement stricter rules and regulations surrounding sustainable palm oil production.
-As the palm oil industry is not about to die out no matter how many shares a video of sad orangutans gets on facebook it’s essential we keep advocating for companies to farm palm oil sustainably - an approach pushed by the Sumatran Orangutan Society.
+- Ask supermarkets to implement stricter rules and regulations surrounding sustainable palm oil production.
+The palm oil industry is not about to die out - no matter how many shares a video of sad orangutans gets on Facebook.
+It’s essential we keep advocating for companies to farm palm oil sustainably - an approach pushed by the Sumatran Orangutan Society.